determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

 ``auth_file``
 -------------

-The location of a file which contains an authorization token to communicate with the launcher.
+The location of a file that contains an authorization token to communicate with the launcher.
 It is automatically updated by the launcher as needed when the launcher is started.
 The specified path must be writable by the launcher, and readable by the Determined master.